 While we ultimately will not be able to change the unequal system, what we can change is how we operate within it – by reclaiming our individual financial power and making sure our money (however disproportionate) works maximally for us, both now, and in the future.
 Until next time, Peace and Prosperity to you.

-Yolanda Ransom is a certified Financial Coach & Consultant who empowers clients to confidently master new money management skills, resulting in improved finances and financial stability.
-She is the CEO of Yolanda Ransom Consulting and provides personal finance coaching and training to professional Black women and groups.
+Yolanda Ransom is a certified Financial Coach & Consultant who empowers Black women to confidently master new money management skills, resulting in improved finances and financial stability.
+She is the owner and founder of Yolanda Ransom Consulting and provides personal finance coaching and training to professional Black women and groups.
 Learn more about Yolanda here.